COSC481W-2019Winter/classproject-activitease/Project Requirements.md

 - The menu button, as well as the add interest button, are always viewable if the user is scrolling through interests.
 - The home page also has a side menu button.
 - The side menu can be toggled on and off by pressing the side menu button.
+## The Add Interest Page
+- The add interest page will require several critical elements to form an interest, such as:
+   - The number of times (>=1), and how often (days, weeks, months, years) an activity is done
+   - How long they will be doing an activity
+      - The length of an activity multiplied by the number of times it's done cannot exceed the span of the practice period.
+        For example, a user cannot have six sessions of five hour practices in one day (30 > 24).
+   - The number of notifications the user wants for an activity
+## The Interest Page
+- The interest page will have a timer, an interest tracker, and notification and timer settings on one page.
+- Users can swipe up and down on an interest page to view the timer, tracker, or settings.
+- Users can swipe left and right to see other interests.
 ## Tracking Interest Activity
 - Logging timed activities is incentivized by a streak-based system.
 Each interest’s streak will be displayed on the homescreen, and on an interest page.
 - Users can see the total amount of time (in days, hours, and minutes) spent on an interest.